Lessons Learned at a Physician’s Retirement Planning Workshop

 The different types of retirement accounts were discussed (pensions, qualified vs. non-qualified accounts, traditional vs. Roth, etc…) and the tax treatment of each.

-With the basics covered, we had time to dive into more advance topics like RMD’s, Roth conversions, and the “backdoor Roth.”
+With the basics covered, we had time to dive into more advanced topics like RMD’s, Roth conversions, and the “backdoor Roth.”
 Judging by a show of hands, I might have been the only one in the room doing it, and that includes our speaker who would be subject to the pro-rata rule.

 No discussion of retirement would be complete without addressing social security, which we did in some detail.
 We also touched on annuities, withdrawal rates (with Bengen’s 4% safe withdrawal rate study featured), and sequence of return risk.